 As the bags touched down on Net-a-Porter last week, senior market editor Libby Page has this to say about the shopping behemoth's latest recruit: "New York brand Savette debuted their luxury handbag collection this season, and we envisage they will be a highlight for us this spring.
 All Savette pieces are produced in Italy, bringing together the traditional artisanal leathercraft and modernist sculptural forms.
 A year in the making, the first collection has an overall refined aesthetic.
 Our favourite is the multifunctional box bag in tan—she has modernised this classic handbag shape and made it suitable for any occasion."

 Page's last words ("for any occasion") resonate with us.
 If the last year has taught us anything, it's to not save our best for best.
-With a Savette bag on your arm—a bag that's both functional and beautiful—you needn't sacrifice on either.
-Commit the name to memory, then scroll below to see the full Savette handbag collection.
+With a Savette bag on your arm—a bag that's both functional and beautiful—you needn't sacrifice either.
+Commit the name to memory, and then scroll below to see the full Savette handbag collection.